• Aarp Logo Red

 Iceland Tours by Region

-Explore Iceland's diverse regions, each offering unique natural wonders and cultural experiences.
+Explore Iceland's diverse regions with a guided tour, each offering unique natural wonders and cultural experiences.
 From the bustling streets of Reykjavik, where modern culture and historical landmarks coexist, to the tranquil beauty of the East Fjords with their serene landscapes and rich folklore, Iceland promises an array of unforgettable experiences.
 The South Coast dazzles with its dramatic black sand beaches and powerful waterfalls, while the North captivates with charming towns like Akureyri, known for its vibrant art scene and stunning natural attractions.
 Journey to the remote Westfjords for rugged, untouched landscapes and to the Snæfellsnes Peninsula to see a microcosm of the country's diverse geology.
 For the adventurous, the Highlands offer surreal, otherworldly terrains and geothermal wonders.
 Read more on The Majestic Natural Wonders of Iceland.

 The Capital Region

-Reykjavik: As Iceland’s vibrant capital, Reykjavik offers a mix of modern culture, history, and natural beauty.
+As Iceland’s vibrant capital, Reykjavik offers a mix of modern culture, history, and natural beauty.
 Here, you can explore museums, art galleries, and coffee houses, and experience the city's lively nightlife.
 Not to miss is the iconic Hallgrímskirkja church and splendid waterfront with its famous ‘Solfar’ or ‘Sun Voyager’ steel sculpture by Icelandic sculptor Jon Gunnar Arnason that resembles a Viking long-ship.

 The South Coast